ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 and click "run" again.

 Great!
-Now we're making progress (towards what, though, who knows).
+Now we're making progress (towards what, though, who knows?).

 What would you expect to happen if you add a third line so that your program reads: